tuist/tuist/docs/Sources/tuist/tuist.docc/Articles/Tuist/Users/command-line-interface.md

 **We recommend editing the manifest files using Xcode** because it provides a better experience than editing them using a text editor.
 For instance, Xcode provides syntax highlighting, code completion, and more.

-### Fetch
+### Install

-`tuist fetch` is the command that you use to fetch the Package dependencies (<doc:dependencies>) in the `Package.swift` file.
+`tuist install` is the command that you use to fetch the Package dependencies (<doc:dependencies>) in the `Package.swift` file.
 It resolves the dependencies using the Swift Package Manager and generates the `Package.resolved` file.
 When your Xcode projects are generated, Tuist generates Xcode projects for the dependencies and links them to the Xcode projects of your project.

 ### Build